| Title: | Flexible Non-Linear Least Square Model Fitting |

 Generic function calculating Akaike's ‘An Information Criterion’

-for fitted model object of class modeler
+for fitted model object of class modeler.

-## S3 method for class 'modeler' AIC(object, ..., k = 2) ## S3 method for class 'modeler' BIC(object, ...)
+## S3 method for class 'modeler' AIC(object, ..., k = 2) ## S3 method for class 'modeler' BIC(object, ...)## S3 method for class 'modeler' AIC(object, ..., k = 2) ## S3 method for class 'modeler' BIC(object, ...)

 object |